antonio-marasescu/EduBlock/README.md

 ### Brief

-EduBlock represents a private blockchain platform intended for sharing of educational records between universities.
+EduBlock represents a private blockchain platform intended for the sharing of educational records between universities.

 ### Prerequisites
     The following software must be installed in order to run the setup: